 Pricing Is About Everything That Makes The Product

 Those small details matter.
-Combined, they work to reassure your customer they’ve made the right choice.
+Those details reassure your customer they’ve made the right choice.
 The price is aligned with the value delivered.
 It helps reinforce the notion yours is a premium brand.

-Pricing a product at a premium level of market expectation is about much more than a number.
-A premium product includes marketing strategy, branding, and customer service.
-It’s about the quality of your advertising, how your website looks and works, or how someone answers the phone.
+A premium product includes your marketing strategy, branding, and customer service.
+It’s about the quality of your advertising, how your website looks, and how someone answers the phone.
 It’s about being on time to meetings, what your PowerPoint deck looks like, and the last time your delivery van was washed.
 Such fine points help set your business apart.